 But eager to further stake out a broader market share, Marvel made titles that took inspiration from the popular culture of the day, capitalizing on the horror and kung-fu mania, among others, with titles like Shang-Chi, Iron Fist, and Tomb of Dracula.

-- But you want to know the very best?
+- But you want to know the very best from that era?
 Click here: The Best Marvel Comics Storylines of the 70s

 The Best Marvel Comics Storylines of the 80s

-The 80s are the absolute best decade for Marvel Comics, according to most of us “pundit” types.
+The 80s are considered by many to be the absolute best decade for Marvel Comics, largely due to Jim Shooter.
 I can distinctly recall reading Marvel comics in the 80s as a kid, absorbing them in a way that significantly shaped my life-long love of comics.

 We easily could have made a list of only Chris Claremont stories!
 But it’s not just nostalgia.
 The depth, breadth, and quality of the comics at Marvel in the 80s was simply stunning, even as the distribution was pushing hard away from spinner racks and into shops.